 I can't share an object.

 Verify that your role can share with the role you want to share to.
 Your Scuba admin can check this in the definition for your role.
-See Manage users and roles with RBAC.

 After you create and share properties, you might want to tidy up the Scuba workspace.
 Learn how in the following topics: